alechenninger/falcon/docs/design.md

 3. **The Event Bus:** Uses **Logical Replication Slots** (pgoutput) to stream ordered updates to workers.
 4. **The Directory:** Maps Objects to Shard Roots.

+## Context / Numbers / Scaling goals

+- 100 million objects with modest infrastructure e.g. ~4gb pods
+- 100s of millions of tuples (relationships) (e.g. 500 million)
+- 1000-2000 QPS peaks on the high end, very read heavy
+- 10s of millions of tenants (50 million on the high end)
+- Millions of active users (and so several million active objects)
+- Shard movement rare (if container based) or ~never (if tenant based)
+- Commodity database (postgres) without significant operational burden

 ## Techniques-for-semantics: